briantgale/tutorials/modules_and_classes/modules_and_classes.md

 Modules have 2 main purposes:
 1. Namespacing code
-  * This gives us a way to organize our code
+  * This gives us a way to organize our code and build a heirarchy.
-  * Prevents namespace collisions
+  * Prevents namespace collisions - Classes can have the same name if they're namespaced properly.
 1. Mixin functionality
-  * We can consolidate methods that might be usefull across multiple classes into a single place, then include that functionality later
+  * We can consolidate methods that might be usefull across multiple classes into a single place, then include that functionality later.

 **Modules are not instantiated, and therefore cannot have multiple instances.**